 It is often acknowledged that employers have a significant duty of care to their employees, as managers of their employees’ livelihoods.
 This standard of care arises from their positions of authority, with associated expectations and responsibilities.

 A recent case that came before an apex court has reinforced this message.
 Let’s delve into the clarification of the standard of an employer’s duty of care.

 The Case in Question

-On 27 July 2016, the Court of Appeal ruled that AXA Life Insurance Singapore had negligently breached its duty of care to “one of its best-compensated advisers”, Mr Ramesh Krishnan, and asked the High Court to determine the damages owed.
+On 27 July 2016, the Court of Appeal ruled that AXA Life Insurance Singapore had negligently breached its employer duty of care to one of its best-compensated advisers, Mr Ramesh Krishnan.
+The High Court was tasked with determining the damages owed.

-As a result of being unfairly denied a job opportunity, Mr Ramesh took up a job at a vegetarian café instead.
-He began proceedings against AXA in 2015, citing defamation out of the negligence of their employer duty of care.
+Upon being unfairly denied a job opportunity, Mr Ramesh found employment at a vegetarian café and initiated proceedings against AXA in 2015, citing defamation out of the negligence of their employer duty of care.

 How Were Damages Calculated?

 When calculating the damages to be paid in such a case, the court will seek to reimburse the victim with what he or she should have had if the unfair action had not taken place.